hankewyczz/familyTreeViewer/README.md

 The site is static, which makes it ideal for hosting on a small, static website (maybe GitHub pages?).

 ## Support
-The TypeScript is compiled to ES2015.
-Chrome 51+, Firefox 54+, Safari 10+, and Edge 15+ all support this standard.
+The TypeScript is compiled to ES2015 - Chrome 51+, Firefox 54+, Safari 10+, and Edge 15+ all support this standard.
-In short - if your browser has ever been updated since 2015, it probably supports this.